-- II Category: All Category e Facility All Priority Kernel Process Catego - All Displays all categories of message. - Kernel Displays system log messages concerned with Linux Kernel base code problems only.
+- All Displays all categories of message. - Kernel Displays system log messages concerned with Linux Kernel base code problems only. - Process Displays system log messages concerned with all other process other than the Linux Kernel, including communication through the wireless AP/Router's ports.